prontopablo/DocumentToDatabase/README.md

-## OCR and GPT-3.5 Scripts Documentation
+## DocumentToDatabase Documentation

-*La version française se trouve dans [README_FR.md](https://inf203.gricad-gitlab.univ-grenoble-alpes.fr/ziebelid/wwiiheritage/-/blob/main/Scripts/README_FR.md)*
+*La version française se trouve dans [README_FR.md](https://github.com/prontopablo/DocumentToDatabase/blob/main/README_FR.md)*

 This document provides instructions on setting up, configuring, and using the OCR and GPT-3.5 Turbo scripts.
 These scripts work in tandem to perform Optical Character Recognition (OCR) on files and generate text-based responses using GPT-3.5.
+(See bottom of this document for applications/examples).

 ### Prerequisites